Home Services Approach Insights About Contact

 And then we help you fix it.

 Traditional operating models, governance structures, leadership mandates, and incentive systems were not designed for AI transformation.
 Most organizations begin AI investment without understanding the organizational constraints that will keep them from realizing measurable AI success.
-The AI Organizational Readiness Index maps the structural gaps — across eight dimensions — and produces a precise, sequenced prescription for what needs to be redesigned before AI can perform.
+The Organizational AI Readiness Index maps the structural gaps — across eight dimensions — and produces a precise, sequenced prescription for what needs to be redesigned before AI can perform.

 Based on Andrew Ng’s 10-20-70 rule: 10% algorithm, 20% data, 70% organizational transformation.